kwkraus/HOW-Sessions/sessions/selenium/docs/2-Building Framework.md

 Discussion Points:

-1. `Initialize()` method takes two parameters. `isPrivate` turns on/off incognito or private mode on the browser.  `isHeadless` shows/hides the browser UI allowing for non interactive execution of tests.
+1. `Initialize()` method takes three parameters. `driverType`  tells the class which DriverService to create.  `isPrivate` turns on/off incognito or private mode on the browser.  `isHeadless` shows/hides the browser UI allowing for non interactive execution of tests.

 2. `Quit()` method must be called after a test has been executed.
 If `Quit()` is not called, the browser session (UI) will still be active.
 All sessions need to be cleaned up after test execution.